Yayoi Kusama: Revival: 1980s–2026

-In 2017, a 50-year retrospective of her work opened at the Hirshhorn Museum in Washington, DC.
-The exhibit featured six Infinity Mirror rooms, and was scheduled to travel to five museums in the US and Canada.
+In 2017, a 50-year retrospective of her work opened at the Hirshhorn Museum in Washington, D.C..
+The exhibit featured six Infinity Mirror rooms, and traveled to five museums in the U.S. and Canada.

 On 25 February 2017, Kusama's All the Eternal Love I Have for the Pumpkins exhibit, one of the six components to her Infinity Mirror rooms at the Hirshhorn Museum, was temporarily closed for three days following damage to one of the exhibit's glowing pumpkin sculptures.
 The room, which measures 13 sqft and was filled with over 60 pumpkin sculptures, was one of the museum's most popular attractions ever.
-Allison Peck, a spokeswoman for the Hirshhorn, said in an interview that the museum "has never had a show with that kind of visitor demand", with the room totalling more than 8,000 visitors between its opening and its temporary closure.
-While there were conflicting media reports about the cost of the damaged sculpture and how exactly it was broken, Allison Peck stated that "there is no intrinsic value to the individual piece.
+Allison Peck, a spokeswoman for the Hirshhorn, said that the museum "has never had a show with that kind of visitor demand", with the room totalling more than 8,000 visitors between its opening and its temporary closure.
+While there were conflicting media reports about the cost of the damaged sculpture and how exactly it was broken, Peck said that "there is no intrinsic value to the individual piece.
 It is a manufactured component to a larger piece."
 The exhibit was reconfigured to make up for the missing sculpture, and a new one was to be produced for the exhibit by Kusama.
 The Infinity Mirrors exhibit became a sensation among art critics as well as on social media.
 Museum visitors shared 34,000 images of the exhibition to their Instagram accounts, and social media posts using the hashtag #InfiniteKusama garnered 330 million impressions, as reported by the Smithsonian the day after the exhibit's closing.
 The works provided the perfect setting for Instagram-able selfies which inadvertently added to the performative nature of the works.